-Hamburg Commercial Bank has been supporting the Elbe Philharmonic as a Classic Sponsor since its opening in 2016.
+Hamburg Commercial Bank has already been supporting the Elbphilharmonie as a "Classic Sponsor" since its opening in 2016.

 Board of trustees:

 Ulrik Lackschewitz, Member of the Board of HCOB, Hamburg

 Karin Prien, Minister for Education, Science and Culture of the State of Schleswig-Holstein

 Dr. Bernd Brandes-Druba, Managing Director of Sparkassenstiftung Schleswig-Holstein (Kiel) and Foundation Advisor at the Sparkassen- und Giroverband for Schleswig-Holstein, Kiel